SDineshKumar1304/SDineshKumar1304/README.md

 - 🔍 I’m interested in Artificial Intelligence, Machine Learning, and all things Data Science.

-- 🌱 Currently, I'm learning and building predictive models to retrieve meaningful insights in the realm of Data Science.
+- 🌱 Currently, I'm learning  to deploy the projects in cloud platforms.

 - 💼 As a Data Science Intern at Innomatics Research Labs, I strive to deliver optimal outcomes in every project I undertake.

-- 👯 I’m looking to collaborate on projects, tech articles...
+- 👯 I’m looking to collaborate on projects, Internships...

 - 💬 Talk to me about Python, Machine Learning ,DataScience......